Solomon Mamaloni

-Solomon Sunaone Mamaloni (23 January 1944 – 11 January 2000) was a Solomon Islands politician.
-He was the first Chief Minister of the islands, and later served as Prime Minister for three spells in the 1980s and 1990s.
+Solomon Sunaone Mamaloni (23 January 1943 – 11 January 2000) was a Solomon Islands politician.
+He was the first chief minister of the islands, and later served as the prime minister for three spells in the 1980s and 1990s.

 Biography

-Mamaloni was born in 1944 in the village of Rumahui, Arosi, in West Makira.
-He was educated at Pawa School and King George VI Secondary School, before attending Te Aute College in New Zealand.
+Mamaloni was born in 1943 in Rumahui, Arosi, in West Makira.
+He was educated at Pawa School and King George VI Secondary School before attending Te Aute College in New Zealand.
 He joined the civil service in 1966, initially working as an executive officer for the Legislative Council, before becoming a clerk.

 He was elected to the Governing Council from the Makira constituency in the 1970 elections.
 After being re-elected in 1973, he was involved in the establishment of the People's Progressive Party the following January.
-Later in 1974 the new post of Chief Minister was established, with Mamaloni being elected to the post after the sixth round of voting.
+Later in 1974, the new post of Chief Minister was established, with Mamaloni being elected after the sixth round of voting.